Arkaeriit/reflet/assembler/README.md

 * `load8 <reg>`: toggles byte mode before and after calling `load <reg>`.
 * `str8 <reg>`: toggles byte mode before and after calling `str <reg>`.

-Most of those macro will overwrite the register R12, only setlab and set+ will overwrite R11.
+Most of those macro will overwrite the register R12, only setlab, setr, and set+ will overwrite R11.
 If you use a macro to edit the PC, it might not work and will generate unexpected behaviors.

 ## Numbers